Math 449

 Topics.
 Computer arithmetic, error propagation, condition number and stability; mathematical modeling, approximation and convergence; roots of functions; calculus of finite differences; implicit and explicit methods for initial and boundary value problems; numerical integration; numerical solution of linear systems, matrix equations, and eigensystems; Fourier transforms; optimization.
 Various software packages are introduced and used.

 Text.
-The lectures will follow John H. Matthews and Kurtis D. Fink, Numerical Methods Using MATLAB, fourth edition, ISBN 0-13-065248-2, Prentice Hall, 2003.
+The lectures will follow John H. Matthews and Kurtis D. Fink, Numerical Methods Using MATLAB, fourth edition, ISBN 0-13-065248-2, Pearson, 2004.
 Note: except for Chapters 5 and 8, the fourth edition is virtually identical to the third edition.

 Homework.
 You are encouraged to collaborate on homework, and to work additional exercises from the indicated problem sections, although the homework grade will be based only on the exercises listed below.
-Please return your solutions to the instructor by the end of class.
+Please submit your solutions using CrowdMark.
 Problem sets will be assigned as follows:

-Solutions are due at the end of class on the due date.
+The lowest HW will not be counted, and the homework score will instead be the average of the top 11 HW percentages.
+Solutions must be completed by 11:01 pm on the due date.
 Late homework will not be accepted.
 The problems will often require a complete proof.
 The homework will be judged for correctness and clarity.
 When the problem requires a computed solution, it must be accompanied by a correct, well-documented computer program which will be judged for its understandability.
+Please submit: (i) the program, with a comment for every line, (ii) the input you gave it, and (iii) the output it produced, for at least one example run.

 Grading.
 One score will be assigned for homework, one for the midterm examination, and one for the final examination.
 These three will contribute in respective shares of HW 50%, MT 20%, and FE 30% to the course score.
 Letter grades, computed from the course score class average and standard deviation, will be at least the following: